Edgar Wright: 2003–2013: The Three Flavours Cornetto trilogy and Scott Pilgrim

-The second instalment was the comedy action thriller Hot Fuzz.
+The second installment was the comedy action thriller Hot Fuzz.
 Production started in March 2006 and the film was released in February 2007 in the United Kingdom and April 2007 in the United States.
 It revolves around Pegg's character, Nicholas Angel, a police officer who is transferred from London to rural Sandford, where grisly events soon take place.
 In 2007, Wright also directed a fake trailer insert for Quentin Tarantino and Robert Rodriguez's Grindhouse, called "Don't".
 It was a plotless trailer that mocked horror clichés, with lines such as, "If you... are thinking... of going ... into... this... house...
 DON'T!".

 In 2010, Scott Pilgrim vs. the World was released; its over-$85 million budget dwarfed the £8 million budget of Hot Fuzz.
 The film, based on the graphic novel series Scott Pilgrim, was co-written, co-produced and directed by Wright.
 It took in roughly half its budget in box office, in spite of its critical reception and praise from fellow directors such as Kevin Smith, Quentin Tarantino and Jason Reitman.
 In November 2011, The Adventures of Tintin, directed by Steven Spielberg, produced by Peter Jackson, and based on Hergé's The Adventures of Tintin was released.
 Wright co-wrote the film with writing partner Joe Cornish and Steven Moffat.
 The film also co-starred Wright's frequent collaborators Simon Pegg and Nick Frost.

-The third instalment of the trilogy, The World's End, premiered in London on 10 July 2013.
+The third installment of the Cornetto trilogy, The World's End, premiered in London on 10 July 2013.
 The film is about several friends who reunite when one decides to repeat a pub crawl they did 20 years earlier.
 They have to get to The World's End pub without ending up in the gutter to do this, but some unusual powers are at work and what happens to them may determine what happens to humans as a species.